 But as everyone knows, you don’t have to order checks directly from your bank – and a lot of the online suppliers will print just about anything on a check.
 (Some of them don’t even use enough magnetic ink on the MICR line at the bottom, but that’s a story for a different article.)
-Since they’re not the ones who have to scan them or exchange them, keeping the face free of interference is not quite as high of a priority for these dealers.
+Since they’re not the ones who have to scan them or exchange them like banks do, keeping the face free of interference is not quite as high of a priority for these dealers.

 As for the banker in our story – who we assume lives somewhere in New England – every day, he would encounter several of the same custom-printed checks with a Patriots logo on the front, which was too dark and fooled the scanner into adjusting the light levels, rendering the rest of the check unreadable.
-Each time one of them came up, the scanning queue would come to a halt for a “can’t-read” error, and the Patriots check would have to be pulled out and scanned again separately until a useable image came out ”” or physically mailed off to be cleared if it still wouldn’t scan.
+Each time one of them came up, the scanning queue would come to a halt for a “can’t-read” error, and the Patriots check would have to be pulled out and scanned again separately until a useable image came out – or if it simply wouldn’t scan correctly, it would be physically mailed off for clearing.
 (We have no idea whether either of the examples here are the specific checks that caused the problem, but hopefully you get the idea.)

 We’re not officially taking sides in this Super Bowl, but we’ll bet that if New England wins, there’ll be a swell of team memorabilia sales, including a few more people who order Patriots-logo checks.
 Fortunately for our banker friend, this time, we’ve got him covered.